MarilinAhvenainen/Thesis/README.md

 # Thesis project: Generative AI-Based Experiment Environment for Investigating Beliefs

 Unreal Engine project of experiment environment for Investigating Beliefs using GPT models for contradicting opinions.
+To use this environment you need [OpenAI API key](https://platform.openai.com/api-keys).

 # Installation